Skip to Main Content

 What is the value in owning/operating your own G League team?

-Operating our own team provides a valuable platform for developing players, coaches and even front office personnel while providing another vehicle to connect with the many passionate basketball fans across the state of Wisconsin.
+Operating an NBA G League team provides a valuable platform for developing players, coaches and front office personnel while providing another platform to connect with passionate basketball fans across the state of Wisconsin.